Max Planck Research Group Neural Computation

 The main research focus in the Neural Computation Group lies on the neural basis of spatial and episodic memory, navigation, and cognitive maps more broadly.
 We mainly explore these topics through mechanistic computational models of the circuits underlying these cognitive faculties.
 When possible the emphasis lies on biologically plausible implementations.

-A core aim of the group is to help improve our understanding of the system-wide integration of different neural representations in the hippocampal formation, such as grid cells, place cells, head-direction cells, boundary- and object-vector cells.
-Importantly these cells express allocentric neural codes, which must interface with egocentric neural representations elsewhere in the brain (ultimately derived from sensory inputs) in order to support the encoding and retrieval of memories.
-See, for instance, the BB-model of spatial cogniton and its predecessors for a current proposal.
-In this context we are also interested in how the neural machinery of spatial memory may be employed to support episodic memory and imagination, but also visual memory (memory guided eye-movements) and cognitive maps in abstract domains.
+A core aim of the group is to help improve our understanding of the system-wide integration of different neural representations in the hippocampal formation, such as grid cells, place cells, head-direction cells, vector cells, etc. This includes for instance the conversion of egocentric to allocentric neural codes in support the encoding and retrieval of memories.
+In this context we are also interested in how the neural machinery of spatial memory may be employed to support episodic memory, imagination, or visual memory (e.g. for memory guided eye-movements) and cognitive maps in abstract domains.
 Finally, the interaction of the various neural representations within the hippocampal formation as well as with extra-hippocampal areas during navigation is also a key focus of research in the group.

 Head-Direction Coding and Retrosplenial Cortex